DevanaLabs/studentinfo-api/README.md

 vagrant reload --provision
 ```

-7. Change your working directory to your api-studentinfo folder.
+7. Change your working directory to your student-info-api folder.
-8. Rename the file `.env.example` to `.env`.
+8. Copy the file `.env.example` to `.env`.
 9. Install the composer packages by running:

 ``` bash